Women in Portugal: Estado Novo regime (1933-1974)

 During the Estado Novo, an authoritarian political regime which was in place in Portugal from 1933 to 1974, women's rights were still restricted.

 In the 1933 Portuguese constitutional referendum women were allowed to vote for the first time in Portugal.
 The women's right to vote had not been obtained during the First Republic, despite feminist claims – however secondary education was a requirement for their suffrage, while men needed only to be able to read and write.

 The right for women to vote was later broadened twice under the Estado Novo.
 The first time was in 1946 and the second time in 1968 under Marcelo Caetano, law 2137 proclaimed the equality of men and women for electoral purposes.
 The 1968 electoral law did not make any distinction between men and women, though the general rule to be able to read resulted in systemic limitations for women to vote until 1976.

 It was also under the Estado Novo that Maria Teresa Cárcomo Lobo politician and jurist, became the first woman to hold office in Portugal.
 She was also deputy of the Assembleia Nacional of the First Portuguese Republic, during the XI legislature.

 Family life

 As a country where the predominant religion is Roman Catholicism, Portugal has traditionally been conservative with regards to family life.
 Divorce was legalized in 1975.
 Adultery was decriminalized in 1982.
 Divorce laws were overhauled in October 2008, when a new divorce law liberalized the process (see Divorce law in Portugal).

 In the 21st century, family dynamics have become more liberal, with cohabitation growing in popularity, and the link between fertility and marriage decreasing.
-In 2019, 56.8% of births were to unmarried women.

-Like most Western countries, Portugal has to deal with low fertility levels: the country has experienced a sub-replacement fertility rate since the 1980s.
+In 2024, 59.24% of births were to unmarried women.
+Like most Western countries, Portugal has to deal with low fertility levels: the country has experienced a sub-replacement fertility rate since the 1980s, with the country having a fertility rate of 1.4 children per woman in 2024.

 The average age at first marriage in 2021 was 34.3 years for men and 32.9 years for women.
 Cohabitants have rights under laws dealing with de facto unions in Portugal.